chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/gpt-4o-mini/067f5d2c81ff87c90755f4ed48f62eb5faa8ecf9/patches/patch1/responses/AuditEventKafkaSender.java_response.txt

  *
  * Licensed under the Apache License, Version 2.0 (the "License");
  * you may not use this file except in compliance with the License.
- * you may obtain a copy of the License at
+ * You may obtain a copy of the License at
  *
  *    http://www.apache.org/licenses/LICENSE-2.0
  *